worldbank/terridev_GSG/SD profiles/Readme.md

 This code calls and gathers all the indicators necessary for the profiles and gathers them in different datasets for each income group with different files for inicator estimates, ranks and scores (necessary for the graphs).

 The vast majority of indicators are downloaded from open libraries or through web-scraping.
 However, 4 indicators could not be directly integrated (as they have to be extracted from files which are above 1Gb).
 For those inicators, the processed files, used as inputs in the code were uploaded to the "raw indicators folder".
+The indicators are the following:
+  - solar_agg from the Solargis database
+  - wind_agg from the Global Wind Atlas
+  - Market access from Weiss et al. 2015
+  - Biodiversity from the Terrestrial Biodiversity Indicators

 ## Step 2 - Country outputs